Dimension Heads to SXSW 2026

 :format(webp))

 We’re in Austin for SXSW 2026 and back to bust some virtual production myths.
+Plus, where to find the Journey studios.

 On Friday 13th of March at 2:30 PM (CT), Dimension's executive producer Neil Graham will be on stage at the Omni Downtown (Pennybacker) for Busting Myths: Why Virtual Production Isn’t What You Think, as part of SXSW’s Film & TV track.